hwdsl2/setup-ipsec-vpn/README.md

 *Read this in other languages: [English](README.md), [简体中文](README-zh.md).*

-Set up your own IPsec VPN server in just a few minutes, with IPsec/L2TP and Cisco IPsec on Ubuntu, Debian and CentOS.
+Set up your own IPsec VPN server in just a few minutes, with both IPsec/L2TP and Cisco IPsec on Ubuntu, Debian and CentOS.
 All you need to do is provide your own VPN credentials, and let the scripts handle the rest.

 We will use <a href="https://libreswan.org/" target="_blank">Libreswan</a> as the IPsec server, and <a href="https://github.com/xelerance/xl2tpd" target="_blank">xl2tpd</a> as the L2TP provider.